 For 55 years, while trends come and go, Michael Wan’s Mandarin has stood the tests of time by serving locals and visitors of Blackpool the best Chinese food in Lancashire and North West of England.

-Following being voted UK’s Number 3 Chinese restaurant by TripAdvisor in 2014/15, 2016 saw Michael Wan’s Mandarin as a finalist in the Food Awards England – Best Oriental Restaurant and also win the LUX Tourism Awards – Best Chinese Restaurant, North West but the foundation for this success started many years before…
+Listed as Best Chinese Restaurant in Europe by Big7 Travel in October 2019 and described by Jay Rayner as “one of Britain’s most venerable Cantonese restaurants” (The Guardian, 18th Nov 2018), the Mandarin was also voted UK’s Number 3 Chinese restaurant by TripAdvisor in 2014/15 and was a finalist for two consecutive years in the Food Awards England – Best Oriental Restaurant.
+2017 saw the restaurant win the LUX Tourism Awards – Best Chinese Restaurant, North West but the foundation for this success started many years before…

-For over 40 years Michael built up a loyal following of customers, not only Blackpool locals but also many visitors who would make their annual pilgrimage for the summer holidays or to see the famous Illuminations.
-For them dining at The Mandarin became part of their annual trip and Michael’s ever evolving menu would keep them coming back for more.
+For over 40 years Michael built up a loyal following of customers, not only Blackpool locals but also visitors who would make their annual pilgrimage for the autumn holidays or to see the famous Illuminations.

 In 2004 Michael retired and sold his business to his God-daughter, Pauline Lai, a young and aspiring chef and restaurateur.
 Pauline comes from a long line of acclaimed chefs and restaurateurs, including her father and two uncles, all of whom ran successful businesses in HK and latterly Manchester, UK.

-This blend of traditional and modern continues throughout the restaurant, with the décor taking influences from 1930’s Shanghai tea rooms.
+This blend of traditional and modern continues throughout the restaurant; since taking over Pauline has completely transformed the interior of the restaurant, with the new décor taking influences from 1930’s Shanghai tea rooms.
 Colourful fabrics and intricate gilded wallpaper give a lovely atmospheric warmth.